DV

 Overview

-NOBL and SDY are both broad-based U.S. dividend ETFs tracking aristocrat indices—companies with long histories of consecutive dividend increases.
-The key difference: NOBL follows the S&P 500 Dividend Aristocrats Index (minimum 25 years of consecutive increases), while SDY tracks the S&P High Yield Dividend Aristocrats Index, which prioritizes higher current yields alongside the dividend-growth pedigree.
-SDY is the older fund and roughly double NOBL's size.
+NOBL and SDY are both dividend-focused ETFs tracking S&P indexes of companies with multi-decade histories of consecutive dividend increases.
+The key distinction: NOBL follows the S&P 500 Dividend Aristocrats Index (25+ years of increases), while SDY tracks the S&P High Yield Dividend Aristocrats Index (20+ years of increases, weighted toward highest-yielding constituents).
+This makes SDY a higher-yield, more concentrated play on dividend payers, while NOBL casts a wider net across the S&P 500.

 How they differ